tony-john-mcneil/alexa-voice-service-avs-raspberry-pi/README.md

 _/media/t above is where the sdcard got mounted to_

-Example content (for normal Pi, PiZero variation in the next example) for configuring 2 networks, 1 on a home router and the other for a phone so you can take the project mobile and show off:
+Example content (for normal Pi, PiZero variation in the next example) for configuring 2 networks, 1 on a home router and the other for a phone
+WiFi hot-spot so you can take the project mobile and show off:

 ```
 country=AU